dpercy/racket-mode/README.md

 major modes.

 Historically you might choose a lower level for speed.
-These days you might do so because you prefer a "less gaudy" appearance.
+These days you might do so because you prefer a simpler appearance.

-Racket-mode supports three levels of font-lock (0, 1, 2).
-The lowest level only highlights strings, comments, and `#lang`.
-The highest level highlights identifiers provided by `racket`, `typed/racket`, `racket/syntax`, and `syntax/parse`, identifiers in `define`-like and `let`-like forms, and much more.
+Racket-mode supports four, increasing levels of font-lock:

+0: Just strings, comments, and `#lang`.

+1: `#:keyword`s and self-evaluating literals like numbers, `'symbol`s,
+   `'|symbols with spaces|`, regular expressions.

+2: Identifiers in `define`-like and `let`-like forms.

+3: Identifiers provided by `racket`, `typed/racket`, `racket/syntax`,
+   and `syntax/parse`.
+(This level effectively treats Racket as a language, instead of a language for making languages.)

 ## Documentation